MicrosoftDocs/ATADocs/ATPDocs/security-assessment-prevent-users-request-certificate.md

 # Security assessment: Prevent users to request a certificate valid for arbitrary users based on the certificate template (ESC1)  (Preview)

+This article provides describes Microsoft Defender for Identity's **Prevent users to request a certificate valid for arbitrary users based on the certificate template (ESC1)** identity security posture assessment report.

 ## What are certificate requests for arbitrary users?

 Each certificate is associated with an entity through its subject field.
 However, certificates also include a *Subject Alternative Name* (SAN) field, which allows the certificate to be valid for multiple entities.